run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/backend.md

 ## Create a Control Plane Configuration

-Customize the Run:AI control plane configuration file.
+Create a configuration file to install the Run:AI control plane:

 === "Connected"
     Generate a values file by running: